cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 sha1sum.txt ......
 SHA-1 hash values of all these files.

 CrypTool.exe .....
 The executable e-learning program (English and German). aestool.exe ......
-A program which encrypts files into
+A program (D + E) which encrypts files into
                    self-extracting programs.
 To decrypt the files,
                    the correct password must be entered.
 CrypTool-en.chm ..
 HTML help archive containing the CrypTool online help